Washington rallies, stuns No. 16 Baylor 67-64 in Alaska

 Carter hit a tying 3-pointer with 1:38 left.
 After Baylor missed a pair of 3-point tries, Stewart caught a pass in the lane and hit a short turnaround shot over a defender for Washington's first lead since the opening minutes.

-Stewart, a 6-foot-9 freshman playing his first collegiate game, had 15 points and seven rebounds.
+Stewart, a 6-foot-9 forward playing his first game, had 15 points and seven rebounds.

+"We knew if we could just get shots and calm down, move the ball, we would be in good shape," Huskies coach Mike Hopkins said.

-Baylor failed to make a field goal over the final five minutes, allowing Washington to erase a 63-53 lead.
+Baylor failed to make a field goal over the final five minutes, allowing Washington to erase a 63-53 deficit.

+"The last five minutes, we'll learn a lot from, and hopefully get better at closing games in the future," Bears coach Scott Drew said.

-Carter shot 4 for 6 on 3-pointers the Huskies' season opener at the Armed Forces Classic.
-He added seven rebounds.
+Carter shot 4 for 6 on 3-pointers in the Huskies' season opener at the Armed Forces Classic.
+He added seven rebounds to help Washington overcome a 31-24 halftime deficit.

+"We were saying we played the worst we possibly could, and we weren't down that many points," Carter said.

 Jaden McDaniels had 18 points and seven rebounds for Washington.